Surgical Weight Loss FAQs

 How long will I be out of work?

-Most patients return to work between six and eight weeks.
-Minimally invasive patients may return to work within five to 20 days.
-Plan carefully with your doctor to decide how much time you can anticipate being away from work.
+Since the surgery is minimally invasive, patients return to work between one and four weeks after surgery.
+Plan with your doctor to decide how much time you can anticipate being away from work.

 What are some of the possible complications of gastric bypass?